Dennis S. Charney: General

+Charney's research on digital mental health research contributed to the development of Rejoyn, the first FDA-approved prescription digital therapeutic for major depressive disorder (MDD).
+The treatment is designed to be used alongside standard care and medication to help reduce MDD symptoms.

 Patents

 Charney owns patents in dopamine and noradrenergic reuptake inhibitors in the treatment of schizophrenia and in intranasal administration of ketamine to treat depression.
-In total, as of 2022, he holds five issued patents and six pending.
+In total, as of 2022, he holds nine issued patents and five pending.